 We have not previously conducted any clinical development involving gene therapies.
 As we prepare for the potential initiation of our first gene therapy clinical trial, we will need to build our internal and external capabilities in designing and executing a gene therapy clinical trial.
 There are many known and unknown risks involved in translating preclinical development of gene therapies to clinical development, including selecting appropriate endpoints and dosage levels for dosing humans based on preclinical data.
-We are planning to meet with the FDA to discuss our selected doses for a first-in-human clinical trial for IC-100; the FDA may disagree with our selected doses or require us to conduct additional preclinical studies, which may delay our timelines for IC-100.
+We are planning to meet with the FDA to discuss our selected doses for a first-inhuman clinical trial for IC-100; the FDA may disagree with our selected doses or require us to conduct additional preclinical studies, which may delay our timelines for IC-100.
 In particular, many of the indications for which we are pursuing our gene therapy programs have limited natural history data and limited number of therapies in clinical development, which may make selecting an appropriate endpoint difficult.
-Furthermore, our gene therapy programs are targeting orphan diseases with relatively small populations, which limits the pool of potential patients for our gene therapy for the same indication, we will also need to compete for the same group of potential clinical trial patients with our competitors who are also developing therapies for these same indications.
+Furthermore, our gene therapy programs are targeting orphan diseases with relatively small populations, which limits the pool of potential patients for our gene therapy clinical trials.
+Because gene therapy trials generally require patients who have not previously received any other therapy for the same indication, we will also need to compete for the same group of potential clinical trial patients with our competitors who are also developing therapies for these same indications.
 If we are unable to initiate and conduct our gene therapy clinical trials in a manner that satisfies our expectations or regulatory requirements, the value of our gene therapy programs may be diminished.

 For a further discussion of the risks associated with the manufacturing of gene therapy products, see the risk factor herein entitled "The manufacture of gene therapy products is complex with a number of scientific and technical risks, some of which are common to the manufacture of drugs and biologics and others are unique to the manufacture of gene therapies.
-We have limited experience with gene therapy manufacturing and are dependent on our third-party contract manufactures and sole source suppliers".
+We have limited experience with gene therapy manufacturing and are dependent on our third-party contract manufacturers and sole source suppliers".